OakwoodEngineering/ObiWanKomputer/hardware/obc/errata.md

         - D501 is a pseudo SOD-123 in a power-optimized package but we have ordinary SOD-123 pads; substituting 1N5819HW-7-F p/n C82544 for
           order
+    - MAX706RESA watchdog timer producing incorrect/unexpected results: the RESET# pin would produce a reset pulse correctly upon powerup when power was toggled (as datasheet indicated), but would then get stuck in a reset loop (RESET# held low) when WDI was held low after the first cycle.